-Camber-Ade.
-Rocker Is Better!
-Rocker Vs Camber – Which Is Best For U
+Rocker Vs Camber Debate – Which Is Best For You

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Regardless if you’re a skier or a snowboarder, camber and rocker are two words that have been introduced into your vocabulary.
-We’re taking a long, hard look to define what they are, how they’re different, and to help you determine if rocker vs camber is better for you.
-But first things first.
-Let’s begin with what it all means.
+Regardless of whether you’re a skier or a snowboarder, camber and rocker are two terms that have likely been introduced into your vocabulary.
+We’re taking a close look to define what they are, how they differ, and to help you determine whether rocker or camber is better for you.
+But first things first: let’s start with what they actually mean.

 What Is Camber

-Merriam Webster’s definition of camber is that it’s “a slight convexity, arching, or curvature as of a beam, deck, or road.”
-Or in this case, a pair of skis or snowboard.
-If you lay a board or a pair of skis flat on their base and look from its side, it’ll resemble what looks like a reverse arc.
+Merriam-Webster’s definition of camber is “a slight convexity, arching, or curvature, as of a beam, deck, or road.”
+In this case, it refers to the curve on a pair of skis or a snowboard.
+If you lay a board or skis flat on their base and look at them from the side, you’ll see what appears to be a reverse arc.

 Why Do They Have Camber?